igorvguerra/NLW-PassIn/README.md

 # pass.in

 Pass.in it's an application to **manage participants of a live event.**

-.
-This tool allows the event organizers to create an event and to open a public page for people to enroll
+This tool allows the event organizers to create an event and to open a public page for people to enroll.

 The participants can generate an id badge to check in in the event.